 - Artistic: A pretentious, snobby, easily offended artiste of an Entitled Bastard who throws knives and pans at the sous chef and the waiters when a customer does not think of them as Supreme Chef and gives their restaurant four and half stars out of five.
 At times they come across as the Insufferable Genius, everyone putting up with their pretentious behavior because their food is just that good, while other instances portray them as just being all about them.

 Film - Animated

-- In The Emperor's New Groove, the Chef at Mudka's Meat Hut represents Unappreciated, quitting after taking various complaints from Kuzco and Yzma and leaving all of the work up to Kronk, thinking that he wanted a "special order" too.
+- In The Emperor's New Groove, the Chef at Mudka's Meat Hut angrily quits his job after taking various complaints from Kuzco and Yzma and leaving all of the work up to Kronk, thinking that he wanted a "special order" too.

 - Collette is the underappreciated kind.
-When saddle with teaching Na´ve Newcomer Linguini, she warns him that being a restaurant cook is not like "playing in the kitchen with mommy"; she does eventually soften as they get to know each other.
+When saddled with teaching Naïve Newcomer Linguini, she warns him that being a restaurant cook is not like "playing in the kitchen with mommy"; she does eventually soften as they get to know each other.
 She also points out that she's the only woman in the kitchen staff, and thus has to be extra tough to make it in a traditionally male dominated industry.